-The School District's fiscal year 2019 revenue totaled \$47.3 million (see Table A-4), an increase of approximately \$1.8 million compared to the prior year.
-The increase was primarily attributable to an increase in real property tax of 3%.
+The School District's fiscal year 2020 revenue totaled \$49.9 million (see Table A-4), an increase of approximately \$2.6 million compared to the prior year.
+The increase was primarily attributable to an increase in real property tax and the sale of a School District building for \$2 million.

-The total cost of all programs and services totaled \$58.3 million for fiscal year 2019.
-73% of this was used to support general instruction, (see Table A-6).
-The School District's board of education, administrative, and business activities accounted for 22% of total costs.
-The School District's operating expenses increased approximately \$5.9 million which was primarily the result of other postemployment benefits increasing in the current year and the \$4.9 million liability due to NYS.
+The total cost of all programs and services totaled \$55.4 million for fiscal year 2020.
+89% of this was used to support general instruction, (see Table A-6).
+The School District's board of education, administrative, and business activities accounted for 11% of total costs.
+The School District's operating expenses decreased approximately \$2.9 million.

-Table A-5 Sources of Revenue for Fiscal Year 2019
+Table A-5 Sources of Revenue for Fiscal Year 2020

-Table A-6Expenditures for Fiscal Year 2019
+Table A-6 Expenses for Fiscal Year 2020